HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-1-10 cm in size, very coarse, usually skin-colored to brownish livid, bumpy, plate-like spread, promontory like conglomerate knot, which consists of a knotty and a plate-like part underneath.
-Typical is an "iceberg phenomenon" (only a part of the tumour protrudes above the skin level, only by careful palpation can the actual size below the surface be measured).
+1-10 cm large, very coarse, usually skin-colored to brownish-livid, bumpy, plate-like spreading, promontory-like conglomerate nodule consisting of a nodular and an underlying plate-like portion.
+An "iceberg phenomenon" is typical (only a portion of the tumor protrudes above the level of the skin, only with careful palpation can one gauge the actual size below the surface).

-The growth takes place in two stages: First, a rough cutaneous-subcutaneously situated plate-like induration is formed (stage 1); then a "tumor stage" with the formation of very firm nodes of varying size (stage 2).
+Growth occurs in two stages: first formation of a rough cutaneous-subcutaneous plate-like induration (stage 1); then transition to a "tumor stage" with formation of variously sized, very firm nodules (stage 2).

-A clinical variant is rare in which the tumour appears as a circumscribed, skin-coloured or brownish, slightly sunken (scar-like) area ("atrophic dermatofibrosarcoma protuberans" [pseudo-scar]).
+Rare is a clinical variant in which the tumor appears as a circumscribed, skin-colored or brownish, slightly sunken (scar-like) area ("atrophic dermatofibrosarcoma protuberans" [pseudo-scar]).

 ImagingThis section has been translated automatically.

 6 dermatoscopic criteria for DFSP can be identified by incident light microscopy (by experienced examiners) ( Bernard 2013):